 (1) There are two methods available for filing a dispute, MIS Web Portal and Application Programmatic Interface (API).

-(a) MIS Web Portal – The web portal user interface utilizes the Market Participant’s Digital Certificate for authentication.
+(a) MIS Web Portal – The web portal user interface utilizes the Market Participant MIS access credentials for authentication.
 The disputes area can be found by navigating to the on Markets/Settlements landing page or the applications home page.
 From either page, you can open the dispute application, based on roles, Create Nodal Settlement Dispute or Find Nodal Settlement Disputes.

 Market Participants also have the ability to search for or view disputes using the ‘Find Nodal Settlement Disputes’ function on the Graphic User Interface (GUI).
 Disputes may be viewed and searched for by dispute IDs and various other criteria.